Tobi Bakre

 Tobi Bakre (born 1 June 1994) is a Nigerian actor, model, host, compere, and photographer.
+(Not to be confused with British actor Tobi Bakare).
 Tobi rose to fame after finishing up as a finalist in the Big Brother Naija (season 3) reality TV show in 2018.

 Early life and education

+Tobi hails from Ogun State, Nigeria and was born into a family of four children.
+He is the second son of Chief Olufemi Bakre, the Otunba Bobaselu of Awa-Ijebu Kingdom, Ago-Iwoye, Ogun State, who is also the Managing Director / CEO of Parallex Bank.